1wintab/StackWithArray/README.md

  * 🎨 User-friendly console interface

 ## 📜 License
-MIT © 2023 - See LICENSE for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.